tayciryahmed/tayciryahmed.github.io/about/index.md

 subclass: 'post page'
 ---

-Welcome!
-I’m a Software Engineer with a background in Machine Learning and Speech/Language technologies.
+Software Engineer with a background in Machine Learning and Speech/Language technologies.

 Over the past 8 years, I’ve worked in multiple organizations on delivering software and machine learning projects across diverse domains such as automatic speech recognition, text-to-speech, search ranking and recall, and content moderation.